miketynes/globus-labs.github.io/_projects/globus-search.markdown

 locations.
 It is not uncommon for data to be generated, analyzed, shared, published, and archived in different locations, each of which might even expose a different storage interface (e.g., Posix, object stores, etc.).
-Globus alone provides acess to more than 10,000 active endpoints.
+Globus alone provides access to more than 10,000 active endpoints.
 There are also many thousands of scientific data repositories.
 This rapidly growing pool of storage systems has made the task of finding and managing scientific data increasingly burdensome.

-We are researching methods to index the world's scientific data irespective of the location and model in which it is stored.
-We aim to provide for the community a scalable search index that allows researchers to find, browse, and discover disparate scientific data based upon metadata burried within scientific data formats.
-To acheive this goal we are developing models for automatically extracting metadata from within different formations, developing tehcniques to index this metadata both securely and flexibly using typed metadata, and designing approaches for keeping our index in sync with frequently changing data.
+We are researching methods to index the world's scientific data irrespective of the location and model in which it is stored.
+We aim to provide for the community a scalable search index that allows researchers to find, browse, and discover disparate scientific data based upon metadata buried within scientific data formats.
+To achieve this goal we are developing models for automatically extracting metadata from within different formations, developing techniques to index this metadata both securely and flexibly using typed metadata, and designing approaches for keeping our index in sync with frequently changing data.